jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 That system also works with the [HiFiBerry Amp+][hifiberry-amp] board.

-As of 2016-07-30, here is the list of DTS overlays that are installed with the `4.4.16` kernel running on an RPi2/3
+As of 2016-08-25, here is the list of DTS overlays that are installed with the `4.4.19` kernel running on an RPi2/3

     root@rpi3:~# uname -a
-    Linux rpi3 4.4.18 #1 SMP Mon Aug 22 04:25:13 EDT 2016 armv7l armv7l armv7l GNU/Linux
+    Linux rpi3 4.4.19 #1 SMP Thu Aug 25 05:15:18 EDT 2016 armv7l armv7l armv7l GNU/Linux

     root@rpi3:~# ls /mnt/fat/overlays/
     adau1977-adc.dtbo                pi3-disable-bt.dtbo